In Our Communities

 Here at Seattle Chocolate Company, our greatest joy is connecting people through our chocolate so as we've grown over these past 25 years, we've always maintained a connection to our Pacific Northwest roots and the causes impacting our neighbors, friends and families.
 Inside our walls and beyond, Jean and the entire Seattle Chocolates team are dedicated to giving back to the community - From climbing Mount Kilimanjaro in support of Cancer research to giving chocolate adventure tour for the children of Gilda's Club, serving meals at Northwest Harvest and supporting the Pike Place Market fund.

 While creating great tasting chocolate is a love of ours, what's most important is the way that food connects us.
 And it's with that joy of breaking bread - or chocolate - together, that we've come to embrace a mission of donating 10 million servings of fresh food to American families.
-Built right into the jcoco brand and supported by our annual #chocolategives campaign, we've donated more than 1,000,000 servings to our food bank partners within the communities that we work: Northwest Harvest, Food Bank for New York City, SF-Marin Food Bank and Greater Boston Food Bank.
+Built right into the jcoco brand and supported by our annual #chocolategives campaign, we've donated more than 1,000,000 servings to our food bank partners within the communities that we work: Northwest Harvest, Food Bank for New York City, and SF-Marin Food Bank.
 We're so fortunate to have such great partners and customers who are helping us reach our goals, so thank you for your support!

 Northwest Harvest is the only non-profit food bank distributor operating statewide in Washington with a network of more than 360 food banks, meal programs and high-need schools.
 They provide 1.9 million meals every month and more than 30 million pounds each year to this network of emergency food providers.